OpenIdentityPlatform/OpenIDM/openidm-samples/openidm-commercial-samples/devops-gettingstarted/src/main/resources/README.md

 described in the README-docker-k8.
 You won't be able to complete this sample without them.

-## Before you press the "Eject" button
+## Before you press the "Eject" button, Secrets & more...

 The `openidm` deployment is using the Kubernetes `secrets` feature.
 But we haven't currently described this in terms of manifests.
-So... before you start you need to create the following secret, based on the `password.txt` file provided in the sample directory :
+So... before you start you need to create the following secrets, based on the `password.txt` file provided in the sample directory and the 2 "default" key stores :

     $ more openidm/samples/devops-gettingstarted/password.txt
     openidm

     $ kubectl create secret generic postgres-pass --from-file=openidm/samples/devops-gettingstarted/password.txt secret "postgres-pass" created

     $ kubectl get secrets
     NAME                  TYPE                                  DATA      AGE
     default-token-x4bb7   kubernetes.io/service-account-token   3         1h
     postgres-pass         Opaque                                1         23m

+And finally the `secstores` secret :

+    $ ls samples/devops-gettingstarted/
+    README.md		keystore.jceks		script
+    conf			openidm-deployment.yaml	truststore
+    data			password.txt

+    $ kubectl create secret generic secstores \
+        --from-file=samples/devops-gettingstarted/keystore.jceks \
+        --from-file=samples/devops-gettingstarted/truststore
+    secret "secstores" created

+    $ kubectl get secret secstores
+    NAME        TYPE      DATA      AGE
+    secstores   Opaque    2         22s

+    $ kubectl describe secret secstores
+    Name:		secstores
+    Namespace:	default
+    Labels:		<none>
+    Annotations:	<none>

+    Type:	Opaque

+    Data
+    ====
+    keystore.jceks:	5686 bytes
+    truststore:	122942 bytes

-Once the `postgres-pass` is created, you are good to go.
+Once the `postgres-pass` and the `secstores` secrets are created, you can proceed to the next steps.

+The `postgres-pass` will be passed as an environment variable via the Kubernetes container `env` directive ; while the key and trust stores will be mounted in the pod via `volumeMounts`.

 ## Deploying the PostgreSQL repository